 Before you start

-• Have the previous changelog open.
-Tone, section order, and category names should match — readers learn your format and you should not break it without reason.
+- Have the previous changelog open.
+Tone, section order, and category names should match.
+Readers learn your format and you should not break it without reason.
+If you have not picked a format, the six Keep a Changelog sections (Added, Changed, Deprecated, Removed, Fixed, Security) are the default everyone recognizes.

 Step by step

-3. Ask for grouping first, no prose.
+- Ask for grouping first, no prose.
 “Group these into Added / Changed / Fixed / Removed.
 One line per commit.
 Keep PR numbers.”
-This catches mis-categorized commits early and is cheap to review.
+This surfaces mis-categorized commits early and is cheap to review.

 A prompt that produces honest output